mpatric/badass/readme.md

 Things that might be added in the future:

 -   Email notifications
+-   More semantic markup
+-   Additional 'themes' out of the box
 -   Ability to close a post to comments
 -   Validate email address on comment entry
 -   Caching